lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

 10. Change the default screen resolution.

     This step is optional, but should be completed if you want the default VNC screen resolution to be something larger, when no monitor is connected.
 Edit the */boot/config.txt* file to change the default screen resolution.
-From a terminal window on the Pi run the following command:
+From a terminal window on the Pi, run the following command:

     ```
     sudo nano /boot/config.txt